 Continue to 5 of 6 below.

-- In Japan, tortoiseshell cats can help protect the home from ghosts.
+- In Japan, it's believed that tortoiseshell cats can help protect the home from ghosts.

 - In the United States, tortoiseshell cats are believed to be "money cats" that will bring good fortune into the home.

 They're Named After Tortoiseshell Material

 Because tortoise populations were being decimated worldwide due to high-demand, the use of the material was banned and synthetic tortoiseshell was developed.Continue to 6 of 6 below.

 Tortoiseshell Cats Can Also Be "Torbies"